xenanetworks/tdl-xoa-python-script-library/l1_bit_rate/l1_bit_rate.md

-# XOA Script Documentation - Quick Start
+# XOA Script Documentation - L1 bit rate

 ## Introduction
 What this script example does: